IntrovertHedgehog/notes/commands.md

 `pgrep <command>` get process with name
 `kill -TERM <pid>` kill proc with pid
-`fuser PORT/tcp` kill proc bound to port (tcp or udp)
+`fuser PORT/tcp` kill proc bound to port (tcp or udp) `sed -E -i "<first>,<last>s/pattern/replacement" **/*.py` replace (i)nplace the file by substitute pattern in the range for all python files, `-E` for extended regex
+  - `sed --separate -n -E -e "s/pattern/subtitute/;p" **/*.py -i`: separate files, do not print lines (so it doesn't print original lines), use extended regex, script attempts subtitute then print result for all python files, in place.
+Use for final
+  - `sed --separate -n -E -e "s/pattern/subtitute/p" **/*.py`: sep file, no print, extended regex, subtitute and print **only when matched**.
+Use for preview

 ## music
 `spotdl <sync> url` download or sync playlist